cboulay/BCPyElectrophys/README.md

 Extract the contents of the archive (i.e., its root folder) into BCI2000's parent folder.
 You should have `\parent\BCI2000` and `\parent\BCPyElectrophys-vx.x`

-If you are using the OgreRenderer, don't forget to `git submodule update --init`.
+If you are using the OgreRenderer, don't forget to `git submodule update --init` from within the BCPyElectrophys directory.

-Test it by changing to the BCPyElectrophys folder and running `test.bat`.
+Test by changing to the BCPyElectrophys folder and running `test.bat`.
 Nothing is enabled by default, but you should be able to see the debug information showing task progression.

 # Description